 - Nature-based solutions to sewage pollution.

 - Investment from water companies and other systemic polluters.
 We need water companies to invest urgently in their sewage infrastructure and end the use of sewage overflows.

 “Water companies dumping sewage is a scandal and we need to join organisations such as SAS in campaigning against it,” said Simon Griffiths, founder and publisher of Outdoor Swimmer.
 “However, we shouldn’t stop swimming because of illegal dumping of sewage.”

 “While you hear stories about people getting ill after swimming, these are a minority; a lot of the time it is safe to swim,” he said.
 Our advice is to avoid swimming immediately after rain; to check the SSRS app to identify local outfalls and find out if they are spilling; to wash your hands and face immediately after swimming and before eating; and to rinse your kit in fresh water as soon as you can.
 Head-up breaststroke is also a good choice if you’re unsure of the water quality.

-Safer Seas and Rivers Service (SSRS) is the only national real-time water quality service that protects all water users from pollution.
+Created by SAS, the Safer Seas and Rivers Service (SSRS) is the only national real-time water quality service that protects all water users from pollution.
 The pioneering service alerts water users when sewer overflows discharge untreated human sewage into the sea and when water quality is temporarily reduced due to heavy rainfall and pollution incidents.